Gromov-Witten invariants in complex and Morava-local $K$-theories: Counting theories

 We shall later use the fact that the subcategory of proper morphisms is closed under the monoidal structure, as well as the fact that every chart $\bT$ has a canonical diagonal morphism

 given by the diagonal at the level of groups, spaces, and vector bundles.
 The diagonal map is always proper.

-\begin{defn} An \emph{equivalence} $f : \bT' \to \bT$ is a morphism with the property that (i) the induced map $(Z',G') \to (Z,G)$ of zero loci is an equivalence of orbispaces (i.e. an isomorphism on quotients and on stabiliser groups) and (ii) the following sequence of vector bundles on $\cT'$ is exact near the $0$-locus:
+\begin{defn} An \emph{equivalence} $f : \bT' \to \bT$ is a morphism with the property that (i) the induced map $(Z',G') \to (Z,G)$ of zero loci is an isomorphism of orbispaces (i.e. an isomorphism on quotients and on stabiliser groups) and (ii) the following sequence of vector bundles on $\cT'$ is exact near the $0$-locus:

-\end{defn} It is straightforward to define composition of morphisms and to check its associativity.
+(where the maps $T\cT' \to V'$ and $T\cT \to V$ are given by $Ds'$ respectively $Ds$). \end{defn} It is straightforward to define composition of morphisms and to check its associativity.
 In practise, we will often have a particular Hausdorff topological orbispace $M$ in mind, and will `present' it via a global chart in the sense of equipping a global chart $(G,\cT,V,s)$ with a homeomorphism $Z/G \to M$ compatible with the data of the pointwise automorphism groups.

 We write

 for the `virtual dimension' of $\bT$.
 Exactness of \eqref{eqn:exact_on_Z} implies that this is preserved by equivalences.